defaultxr/xr-abstractions/README.md

 ====
 abstractions for controlling things, either via keyboard or by clicking.

-`bswitcher~` - graphically switches between 2 audio inputs. there are 3 inlets: the middle is a message inlet accepting floats to select the input to send to the outlet, while the left and right inlets are the audio inputs.

 `capslock` - shows whether capslock is on or off and also outputs 1 or 0 depending.

 `cb` - control bend. shows the current value of the MIDI bend parameter, also adjusting its range to 0-127.